 Homily for Fifth Sunday of Easter, A12 May 2017, by Sermons in

 Brethren, we are all on a journey, the journey of life.
-There are so many ways to follow and so many voices to listen to, but they don’t all lead to the same destination.
-Jesus alone is the way to our eternal home, so, while we enjoy material things in this world, let us not be distracted by them but be ready at all times to follow Christ when he comes.
+There are so many ways to follow and so many voices to listen to, but they don’t lead to the same destination.
+Jesus alone is the way to our eternal home, so while we enjoy material things in this world, let us not be distracted by them but be ready at all times to follow Christ when he comes.